RocketChat/RC4Community/README.md

 ### Developer quick start

+During development, our  data provider is a headless CMS, strapi.
+It is used only during development and build time, not during production.

-Start backend in a shell:
+Start strapi in a shell:

 ```
 git clone https://github.com/rocketchat/RC4Community